Thank you Canberra!

 In 2018, the Nation’s capital became the first Australian jurisdiction to dedicate a public holiday to reconciliation with Aboriginal and Torres Strait Islander people.

-Reconciliation Day is held on the first Monday on or after the 1967 Referendum anniversary date of 27 May each year and makes up part of National Reconciliation Week.
+Reconciliation Day is held on the first Monday on or after the 1967 Referendum anniversary date of 27 May each year and is held during National Reconciliation Week.